 From Peter M. Sandman to Frank Harvey (June 11, 2006)

-I enjoyed your report link is to a pdf on The Homeland Security Dilemma.
+I enjoyed your report on The Homeland Security Dilemma.
 Thanks for sending it to me.

 I have no quarrels with your use of my work, or of the psychometric approach generally.